uploadcare/uploadcare-android/documentation/WIDGET.md

 }
 ```

-##### Select and upload Video file to Uploadcare from Facebook network.
-Cancelable and showing progress UI.
+##### Select and upload Video from Facebook with a progress bar and an option to cancel upload.

 Kotlin
 ```kotlin